 - Fur Issues

-Some of these issue can be corrected and some will mean that you will need to give your cat extra care.
+Some of these issues can be corrected, and some will mean that you will need to give your cat extra care.

 If your cat does have an infection, they most likely will need an antibiotic issued by a licensed vet to help clear it up.

-If you have more than one cat, and that cat grooms others, it may also make the other cats smell bad.
+If you have more than one cat and the cats groom each other, it may also make the other cats smell bad.

 You will need to examine your cat's mouth and see if their breath might be the culprit.
 Bad breath is usually caused by tooth decay or can also be a sign of chronic illness such as kidney failure.

-If the problem was tooth decay, consider changing the cat food you are using to a higher quality, premium cat food and make sure the cat gets either dry cat food or dry treats everyday.
-The dry food or treats helps to clean the teeth and mouth and premium foods contain less additives and sugars which contribute to tooth decay.
+If the problem was tooth decay, consider changing the cat food you are using to a higher quality, premium cat food and make sure the cat gets either dry cat food or dry treats every day.
+The dry food or treats helps to clean the teeth and mouth and premium foods contain fewer additives and sugars, which contribute to tooth decay.

 As an added bonus, premium food can help reduce the incidents of smelly, solid waste from your cat as well.
-Less additives equals less waste.
+Fewer additives equal less waste.

-Sometimes cats have high maintenance fur.
+Some cats have high-maintenance fur.
 It may be extra long or dry.
-(The dryness can also be cause by bad diet as well as genetics so a switch to a better cat food may help this issue.)
+The dryness can also be caused by bad diet as well as genetics, so a switch to a better cat food may help this issue.

 If you need to bathe your cat, you have several options: